-to do what you want, as effectively as possible.
-This has strong foundations in
+Computer science is the study of how best to solve problems via automated, step-by-step computations.
+It encompasses the skills required to get computers to do what you want, as effectively as possible.
+This has strong foundations in both theory and practice.

 Computer Science is Engineering

 In the practical sphere, computer science guides you to build problem-solving software.
 It trains you to understand problems and come up with step-by-step solutions.
 And it teaches you to codify those steps in computer programs people use in the real world.
 Dynamic websites, smartphone apps, systems that guide airplanes—these are the kinds of artifacts computer scientists specialize in creating.

 On the theoretical side, computer science investigates what types of problems can even be solved in the first place.
 It organizes problems into groups based on the simplicity of solving them.
 It pushes the boundaries of mathematics in the quest to find the limits in the efficiency of solving problems.

 Computer science teaches you the ways that computers work with information, and the different processes by which information itself can be operated upon—and the implications of working with data in a given way, over other alternatives.

 To effectively solve non-trivial problems, you must be proficient in both theory and practice.
 With an education in computer science, you’ll be capable of creating complex software that will work as people expect them to—and ensure computers are used as efficiently as possible in the process.

 The amalgamation of both theory and practice makes computer science unique.
 Usually, people separate the study and advancement of natural sciences (think of physics, chemistry, biology) and the applications of said sciences (engineering and medicine).
 Not in computer science.
 Here, design aspects and theoretical concepts rapidly advance together, which is why they are seen as one entity.

 That’s why computer science is recognized as part of the engineerings, and also the natural sciences, and also the formal sciences.
 It’s perhaps the most inclusive field of study currently available.